preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 Home settings
 ***************
-To edit Home settings, see to that "Home" is selected to the legt, and then click "Edit":
+To edit Home settings, see to that "Home" is selected to the left, and then click "Edit":

 .. image:: workplace-navigation-home-settings-edit.png